 Alice Visionary Foundation Project’s main objective for women and girls is to educate and empower them to become agents of change in their communities.
 This is done by focusing on education needs, safety needs, skills transfer and psychosocial support activities through community counseling, Gender Based Violence Education and prevention programs.

 This is a community-managed, micro-finance project that builds the capacity of the community to work in small groups to mobilize savings and to access loans from personal savings, with no external funding.
 This allows for increased women’s economic empowerment thus improving the health status of women, their families and enhancing the families’ living standards.
 It also involves educating women on selection, planning and management of Income Generating Activities (IGAs) to enable them to select suitable IGAs, plan for the execution of IGAs, and manage their businesses.
-The program started in 2014 and has been supported by donations from WomenStrong International and AVFP USA.
+The program started in 2014 and was initially supported by donations from WomenStrong International and AVFP USA.

 AVFP seeks to increase awareness on Gender Based Violence (GBV) cases.
 About 252 GS&L members have been trained on GBV issues ranging from forms of GBV to consequences of GBV and referral sources.